Loading

 Follow these steps to deploy EDOT Cloud Forwarder for Azure in a resource group to send telemetry data to the Elastic Cloud Managed OTLP Endpoint endpoint.

-You can deploy EDOT Cloud Forwarder for Azure automatically by clicking the Deploy to Azure button:
+You can deploy EDOT Cloud Forwarder for Azure automatically with Deploy to Azure:

 Deploy to Azure

 This opens the Azure portal with the Bicep template pre-filled.
 You can then configure the parameters and deploy the template.
 In the Essentials step, the Encoding section lets you select the logs encoding mode.
-The template is also available at the following URL: https://ela.st/edot-cf-azure-template
+You can also download the EDOT Cloud Forwarder for Azure Bicep template.

 1. Create the resource group